lambdaclass/concrete/ROADMAP.md

    the type before asking whether it is `Copy`) and treat it as a peer of `CapabilityJudgment`, not a distant report/database item.

-2a. **[CRUCIAL NEXT] Promote ownership / value-flow into `OwnershipJudgment` / `ValueFlowJudgment`.**
+4. Promote ownership / value-flow into
+   `OwnershipJudgment` / `ValueFlowJudgment`.
-   This is the missing headline axis.
-Concrete's defining promise is linear ownership, but the Phase 6.5 judgment list currently names arithmetic, type, Copy/instantiation, and capability before the ownership decision itself.
+   Concrete's defining promise is linear ownership, but the Phase 6B / 6.5 judgment list currently names arithmetic, type, Copy/instantiation, and capability before the ownership decision itself.
 The value-flow spec and H9-H17 work made Check much more disciplined, but they are still framed mainly as "the checker rejects bad programs."
 That is not